brevzin/cpp_proposals/3391_constexpr_format/constexpr-format.md

 ::: std
 [17]{.pnum} When the `L` option is used, the form used for the conversion is called the *locale-specific* form.
 The `L` option is only valid for arithmetic types, and its effect depends upon the type.
-[A call to `format` on a given `formatter` specialization is not a core constant expression if the locale-specific form is specified.]{.addu}
+[A call to `format` on a given `formatter` specialization is not a constant subexpression if the locale-specific form is specified.]{.addu}
 :::

 Mark the `$runtime-format-string$` constructor `constexpr` in [format.fmt.string]{.sref}: